Created by Calebovitsch

 There are a couple of implications of what I have written.
 First of all, the signals you will see in pack one will also be viable for pack four.
 The same goes for packs two and three, respectively.
 Another thing – there is no sense in cutting colors or hate-drafting like in real-time draft groups.
 You are not going to receive any cards from the people you passed your packs to, nor will you play against them.
 Well, there is a non-zero probability of the latter happening, but you will never know.
 Also, each full twelve-card pack has at least one card of each color.
 This means if there is a color missing when you have your second pick, at least you know where the person passing you the packs is leaning towards.

 3. What changed from the previous draft format?

-There are some themes and abilities from older sets abound, like Warp, Scout, alongside spell-matter and armor-matter cards.
+In the Dark Frontier packs we have some themes and abilities from older sets, like Warp, Scout, alongside spell-matter and armor-matter cards.
 There are also three new mechanics in Dark Frontier:

 - Twist is a unit-specific ability that lets you pay a certain amount of power and give a unit +1/-1 permanently in order to produce a specific effect.
 It is present on twenty four units.